Guided accumulation of active particles by topological design of a second-order skin effect: Results

 In Figs.~\ref{fig:network}c and d we show the density of active particles as a function of time for trivial (c) and topological (d) devices.
 Qualitatively, the particle distribution propagates unidirectionally along the edge, faster in the topological device than in the trivial one.
 Quantitatively, the time-dependent average displacement $\langle x \rangle$ and spread $\Delta x \equiv \sqrt{\langle (x - \langle x \rangle)^2\rangle}$ for particles starting from the top left corner, confirms this behaviour, see Figs.~\ref{fig:network}{g} and {h}.
 We observe that active particles in the topological device are ahead of the trivial device, by about one unit cell after three minutes.

 The motion of active particles is understood decomposing Eq.~\eqref{eq:master} into the normal modes, ${\bf P}_{\bf k}$, defined by \begin{linenomath} \end{linenomath} where $\lambda_{\bf k}$ is a complex scalar which depends on wavevector ${\bf k} = (k_x,k_y)$ for periodic lattices.
 The real part of $\lambda_{\bf k}$ sets the lifetime of the normal mode, and its curvature $\partial_k^2 {\rm Re}(\lambda_{\bf k})$ at ${\bf k} = 0$ sets its diffusion coefficient.
-The slope of the imaginary part $\partial_k {\rm Im}(\lambda_{\bf k})$ at ${\bf k} = 0$ sets the velocity of the normal mode (see Supplementary Information~\ref{app:theory}).
+The slope of the imaginary part $\partial_k {\rm Im}(\lambda_{\bf k})$ at ${\bf k} = 0$ sets the velocity of the normal mode (see Supplementary Discussion~1).
 For open boundaries along $y$ and periodic along $x$, the spectrum $\lambda_{\bf k}$ can be represented as a function of $k_x$.
 The boundary condition is such that the probability distribution vanishes outside the lattice.
 The resulting spectrum is shown in Figs.~\ref{fig:hermitian} a,b for the topological device and c,d for the trivial one.
 The spectrum is colored according to the localization of the normal modes, where red and blue colors denote states at the top and bottom edges, respectively.
-These edge modes have a chiral group velocity, shown by the slope of the imaginary part of the spectrum at $k_x = 0$ in Fig.~\ref{fig:hermitian}b, and are absent for the trivial device (see Figs.~\ref{fig:hermitian}c,d).
-If in addition to enforcing a vanishing probability distribution outside the lattice we impose that detailed balance is preserved at the boundary, an additional edge potential partially hybridizes the edge modes with bulk modes, but does not remove them (see Supplementary Information~\ref{app:theory}).
+The normal modes localized at the edge govern the propagation of a particle distribution localized at an edge.
+Some edge modes have a chiral group velocity, shown by the slope of the imaginary part of the spectrum at $k_x = 0$ in Fig.~\ref{fig:hermitian}b, and are absent for the trivial device (see Figs.~\ref{fig:hermitian}c,d).
+If in addition to enforcing a vanishing probability distribution outside the lattice we impose that detailed balance is preserved at the boundary, an additional edge potential partially hybridizes the edge modes with bulk modes, but does not remove them (see Supplementary Discussion~1).